 STATUS: The recommendations were submitted to Congress in September 2013.

 The Disaster Relief Appropriations Act, 2013 provided $300 million ($285 million after sequestration) to the Disaster Assistance Direct Loan Program account that can be used for Community Disaster Loans (CDLs).

 The purpose of a CDL is to provide funds to any eligible jurisdiction in a designated disaster area that has suffered a substantial loss of tax and other revenue and demonstrates a need for a loan to perform its governmental functions.
 The funds must be used to maintain existing government services, or to expand those services to meet disaster-related needs.

 STATUS: Loans are being processed as requested.
-For information on CDL processing, please refer to www.fema.gov/community-disaster-loan-program.
+Information is on community disaster loan program page.

 Declarations for Federally Recognized Tribal Governments

 SRIA amended the Stafford Act to provide Federally-recognized Indian tribal governments the option to make their own request for a Presidential emergency or major disaster declaration independently of a state or to seek assistance under a declaration for a state.